Parentesco entre objetos

 Isto acontece pois o objeto «Macaco» jamais teve a sua escala alterada de maneira direta, as alterações ocorreram pois ele era a criança do objeto nomeado «EmptyA», o qual teve a sua escala alterada.
 A alteração do parentesco do macaco para o objeto nomeado «EmptyB» resultou nas alterações da remoção das alterações de escala de maneira indireta, pois o objeto nomeado «EmptyB» não teve a sua escala alterada.

-This is often the required behavior, but it is also sometimes useful that if you change your parent object that the child object keep any previous transformations it got from the old parent object; If instead when changing the parent object of the Monkey from «EmptyA» to «EmptyB» we had chosen parenting type Object (Keep Transform), the Monkey would keep its scale information it obtained from the old parent «EmptyA» when it is assigned to the new parent «EmptyB».
+This is often the required behavior, but it is also sometimes useful that if you change your parent object that the child object keep any previous transformations it got from the old parent object; If instead when changing the parent object of the Monkey from «EmptyA» to «EmptyB» we had chosen parenting type Object and enable Keep Transform, the Monkey would keep its scale information it obtained from the old parent «EmptyA» when it is assigned to the new parent «EmptyB».

 Bone parenting allows you to make a certain bone in an armature the parent object of another object.
 This means that when transforming an armature the child object will only move if the specific bone is the child object of moves.